Silence-GitHub/BBMetalImage/README.md

 ### Single Filter

-Call `filteredImage(with:)` method of a filter is the simplest way to get filtered image synchronously.
+Call `filteredImage(with:)` function of a filter is the simplest way to get filtered image synchronously.

 ```swift
 let filteredImage = BBMetalContrastFilter(contrast: 3).filteredImage(with: image)